simondoesstuff/python_case/README.md

 ### 1. Environment-Based Module Detection

-Unlike other tools that use hardcoded library lists, rename.py intelligently detects external modules by:
+Unlike other tools that use hardcoded library lists, snake-shift intelligently detects external modules by:

 - Checking if modules are installed in your Python environment
 - Identifying standard library modules